CEMeNT-PSAAP/MCDC-VV/verification/code_to_code/neutron/README.md

 ## Configuration

-The `task.yaml` file selects the cases and defines the particle-count range and number of tasks for each study.
+The `task.yaml` file selects the cases and defines the particle-count range and number of tasks for each case.
+One task is one MC/DC execution at one generated `N_particle` value, paired during processing with the corresponding result from every participating code.
 Each case defines a `walltime_factor` that scales the launch-level walltime for HPC execution.
 The base walltime is specified in hours, and the scaled value is rounded up to the scheduler resolution and limited by the platform maximum.
 For example, a base of `1.5` hours gives C5G7 1 hour 30 minutes and Kobayashi 45 minutes.